smartdevicelink/sdl_evolution/proposals/XXXX-Adding-new-parameters-for-transport-switching.md

 ## Impact on existing code

-Core, iOS, Java Suite, RPC, and HMI need to be updated to support the added parameters.
+Core, iOS, Java Suite, JavaScript Suite, RPC, and HMI need to be updated to support the added parameters.

 ## Alternatives considered